zopefoundation/Zope/docs/zdgbook/ComponentsAndInterfaces.rst

 .. include:: includes/zope2_notice.rst

 Zope uses a component architecture internally in many places.
-Zope components is nothing but Python objects with interfaces that describe them.
+Zope components are nothing but Python objects with interfaces that describe them.
 As a Zope developer you can use interfaces right now to build your Zope components.